-An omen, in most cases, foretell the future and signifies an advent of change.
+An omen, in most cases, foretells the future and signifies an advent of change.
 For instance, if you find a dead bird hit in the road, you may feel as if it is a bad sign.
 Running into a dead organism is not pleasing anyway.
 Along these lines, people get nervous whenever they encounter a dead bird dream and start looking for omens associated with the experience.
-The meaning they find and the dream interpretation they get often worries them more.
-However, just as some communities believe, the death of a bird symbolizes the end of something you no longer need and signifies the end of a specific thing and marks the beginning of another.
+The meaning they find and the dream interpretation they get often worry them more.
+However, just as some communities believe, the death of a bird symbolizes the end of something you no longer need and signifies the end of a specific thing, and marks the beginning of another.

 Bird Tattoo Meaning / Symbolism

-Bird tattoos are popular due to their beauty and the particular stories behind each species but tucked under their colourful wings lie hidden meanings and special messages.
+Bird tattoos are popular due to their beauty and the particular stories behind each species but tucked under their colorful wings lie hidden meanings and special messages.
 What is the meaning behind different bird tattoos or what bird symbolism can you use to express your own personal identity (tattoos have always been used as a means of identification)?
 Did you know that goldfinches appear in dreams and that a raven is an ancient omen of death?
 Birds are used throughout history to convey emotions, foresee prophecies, and guide people to safety.
-They also come in a wide variety of shapes, colours, and designs.
+They also come in a wide variety of shapes, colors, and designs.
 Let’s dive into what tale each of these birds has to share and what bird tattoo is just right for you!
 Learn more about bird tattoo meanings here.

 What does it mean when a bird poops on you?

-One of the most annoying occurrences in our day to day life is encountering bird poop.
+One of the most annoying occurrences in our day-to-day life is encountering bird poop.
 It can be a real nuisance if you get bird poop on your head while you are on your way to the office or a party.
 You also would not like the sight of your car covered in bird poop.
 So, what does it mean when a bird poops on you?

 According to Turkish culture, it is believed that bird poop is a sign of good luck.
 It is supposed to bring prosperity and riches.
 In fact, Russian culture also has a mention of this superstition and believes in the luck factor associated with bird poop.
 Now you might concur that this belief of bird poop bringing luck is a way of cheering yourself on a bad day.
-It is just a way of consoling yourself when you find your favourite dress tainted with bird poop.
+It is just a way of consoling yourself when you find your favorite dress tainted with bird poop.
 Well, to a large extent many people take this as a reason to feel good after a bird drops its blessings on them.